RobRendell/gTove/README.md

 * Disable picking files and file menu (and navigating?) when still uploading.
 * Handle uploading PDFs.
 * PDF- and zip- based bundles.
-* Make newly added maps revealed by default if they have a grid (because they'll be covered by Fog of War).
 * Option to set the default scale of a mini image.
 * Make the menu open by default only on empty tabletops (intended behaviour, but not working because the tabletop loads after gTove decides whether to open the menu or not)